CDCgov/RecordLinker/tests/algorithm/README.md

 ## Running Algorithm Tests

-1. Run the tests
+1. Run the test

     ```bash
-    docker compose --profile algo-test run --rm algo-test-runner python scripts/run_test.py
+    docker compose run --rm algo-test-runner scripts/run_test.py
     ```

 2. Analyze the results

     The results of the algorithm tests will be available in the `results/output.csv` file.

-    The results will be in a csv formatted file with each test case number, the expected result, and the actual response from the algorithm.
+    The results will be in a CSV formatted file with the following columns:
+    `Test Case #`, `Expected Result`, `Match Result`, `Details`

+## Rerunning Algorithm Tests

+After you've run the algorithm tests, you may want to rerun the tests with different seed data, test data, or configurations.

+Edit the csv files and/or the configuration file as needed and then run the following commands to rerun the tests.

+1. Reset the mpi database

+    ```bash
+    docker compose run --rm algo-test-runner python scripts/reset_db.py
+    ```
+2. Run the tests

+    ```bash
+    docker compose run --rm algo-test-runner scripts/run_test.py
+    ```

 ## Environment Variables

-1. `env_file`: The attributes that should be tuned for your particular algorithm test, are located in the `algo_test.env` file.
+1. `env file`: The attributes that should be tuned for your particular algorithm test, are located in the `algo_test.env` file.

 2. `environment`: The attributes that should likely remain static for all algorithm tests are located directly in the `compose.yml` file.